House of Hope, Inc. believes that all individuals have a right to a life free of abuse of any kind.

 In 2002, the focus areas for House of Hope Inc were expanded again to include services to victims of sexual assault or rape.
 With the networks and projects in place for domestic violence adding sexual violence services was a natural transition.

 In 2006 House of Hope Inc. focused on improving the quality of stay at our emergency shelter and extending services by introducing children support groups, extending children support services, a mentoring program, and outreach personnel to assist clients residing outside of the shelter.

 In December 2007, House of Hope purchased and renovated a new shelter with increased capacity to serve 30 residents.

-In 2012, House of Hope collaborated to bring the Sexual Assault Nurse Examiner (SANE) program to Lafayette, Ray, and Clay County area hospitals.
+In 2012, House of Hope collaborated to bring the Sexual Assault Nurse Examiner (SANE) program to Lafayette, Ray, and Carroll County area hospitals.